ADA Compliance for Websites in Plain English

 An overlay claims that it can instantly make your website accessible.

-A scan is a useful accessibility tool that can identify a handful of accessibility issues that can automatically be flagged.
+A scan is a useful accessibility tool that can detect a handful of accessibility issues.

 Scans are helpful but very limited.